 How Long Does a New DNS Record Take to Resolve?

-This caching behavior also applies to records that don’t exist.
-If a DNS resolver queries for a name that’s not yet in the system, it will cache that negative response.
+This caching behavior also applies to records that do not exist.
+If a DNS resolver queries for a name that is not yet in the system, it will cache that negative response.
 It may take up to an hour for this negative result to be cleared from a resolver’s cache, causing a delay before your new record becomes publicly visible.

 Have more questions?

-If you have additional questions about caching, just contact support, and we’ll be happy to help.
+If you have additional questions about caching, just contact support, and we will be happy to help.